Last updated on November 21st, 2023

 Most buck teeth issues are hereditary.
 However, some external factors after birth can also lead to buck teeth.
 Here are the most common causes of buck teeth listed for you.

-Buck teeth caused by thumb sucking is a common issue among babies.
+Buck teeth caused by thumb sucking are a common issue among babies.
 Thumb sucking at a young age is normal.
 However, if the baby prolongs this habit into the toddler stage while getting his/her permanent teeth, it may cause the front teeth to develop at an abnormal angle.

 Sucking On Pacifier